 I tried to say it was jet lag, but the truth is that it happened every week when I was living here, running Jewel Lab.
 I used to believe it was the unpleasant stress of DJing, which I hated, but I’ve retired from that now.
 DJ Nick does a great job at Jewel Lab.
 I also believed it had to do with the variabilities of a milonga.
 As the host I put lots of power, and sometimes it’s successful, but if it rains or whatever, then it’s too small.
 But last night I was more like a special guest than a host.
 I thought, maybe I’m just tired from teaching 4 hours today.
 But a few weeks ago I taught for 7 hours and then enjoyed a high-power night at a milonga.

-All my reasons fail, leaving me with just one: Hungry women.
+All my reasons fail, leaving me with just one: Women’s tango hunger.

 The same thing happens to me at Roberto’s Sunday milonga in Greifswald.
 I arrive happy, and I’m so glad to see everyone.
 I dance a couple of tandas.
 Then I become totally wiped out.
 I can barely sit up in my chair.
 This doesn’t happen to me as a guest at a milonga.
 And in general I rarely lack for power.

-Here’s what I think is happening: I can feel the hunger of the women.
+Here’s what I think is happening: I can feel the women’s tango hunger.
 I know that hunger for tango ecstasy.
 I know it as an addiction, as a wound, as a sweet balm.
 I know that dancing with them won’t be enough.
 I can give them my best and they will still be hungry.

 If I have any responsibility for the event, this sensation drains me to the point that I desperately want to lay down on the floor and go to sleep.

 I feel sad that I can’t be happy and energetic at Jewel Lab during my farewell visit here.
 It’s so beautiful, the music is great, and my friends are there.
 In fact, I like everyone who is there!
 But I can’t stand up.